Kansas Transfer on Death Deed

 For Land, Home, Certain Types of Oil Gas and Mineral Rights, and Royalties Thereof:

-• A TOD is a document that can be prepared and signed at any time.
+• → Preparation: A TOD is a document that can be prepared and signed at any time.

-• It directs the transfer of your interest in property to another person at the moment of your death.
+• → Transfer Timing: It directs the transfer of your interest in property to another person at the moment of your death.

-• It doesn’t avoid creditors or SRS Estate Recovery.
-It doesn’t avoid taxes (although only very large estates are taxed in Kansas now).
+• → Financial Impact: It doesn’t avoid creditors or SRS Estate Recovery.
+It doesn’t avoid taxes (though only very large estates are taxed in Kansas now).

-• It doesn’t transfer ownership until your death, so you don’t cause possible Medicaid Transfer of Asset penalties.
+• → Medicaid: It doesn’t transfer ownership until your death, so you don’t cause possible Medicaid Transfer of Asset penalties.

-• You still own your property, so you can sell it at any time.
+• → Control: You still own your property, so you can sell it at any time.

-• Property owned in joint tenancy with right of survivorship is fully transferred to the surviving owner, upon the death of one owner.
+• → Joint Tenancy: Property owned in joint tenancy with right of survivorship is fully transferred to the surviving owner upon the death of one owner.

-• Note: You must give an exact legal description of the property, so obtaining a copy of your deed is best.
+• → Key Requirement: You must give an exact legal description of the property, so obtaining a copy of your deed is best.

 For Car, Recreational or Other Vehicle:

-• Transfer on Death Form – this is a label you can have added to your car title.
+• → Process: This is a label you can have added to your car title using a Transfer on Death Form.

-• It is best to do with when pay your annual vehicle registration.
+• → Timing: It is best to do this when you pay your annual vehicle registration.

-• Work with the County Treasurer or Tag office to complete the paperwork.
+• → Office: Work with the County Treasurer or Tag office to complete the paperwork.

-• The vehicle will be transferred to them upon the proof of death of all owners.
+• → Transfer: The vehicle will be transferred to the beneficiary upon the proof of death of all owners.

-• This must be done for each vehicle owned.
+• → Requirement: This must be done for each vehicle owned.

-• A TOD for Land, home, or mineral and oil rights should be filed with the Recorder of Deeds in the county where the real estate is located.
+• → Real Estate Filing: A TOD for land, home, or mineral/oil rights should be filed with the Recorder of Deeds in the county where the real estate is located.

 • You will need a full description of your real estate.

-• A TOD for Vehicles can be recorded by taking the title to the County Treasurer in the owner’s county of residence and paying a fee.
+• → Vehicle Filing: A TOD for Vehicles can be recorded by taking the title to the County Treasurer in the owner’s county of residence and paying a fee.

-• The grantor need not inform the recipient or get their approval to be able to record a TOD.
+• → Notification: The grantor need not inform the recipient or get their approval to be able to record a TOD.

 Benefits of a Transfer on Death Deed

-• Even if you choose a beneficiary of a piece of property in your will, it will still need to be probated.
+• Even if you name a beneficiary in your will, that property will still need to be probated.

-• A TOD however will not go through the probate system and transfers the property without the need for court and clerical fees.
+• A TOD avoids the probate system and transfers the property without the need for court and clerical fees.

-• Make sure to check out our KLS resource: Do I Need A Will?
+Resource: Make sure to check out the KLS resource: Do I Need A Will?

 A downside of TOD deeds is that people may use them without consulting a lawyer and may make legal mistakes.
-For example, an owner might name one beneficiary but neglect to arrange for the possibility that the recipient predeceases the owner.
+For example, an owner might name one beneficiary but neglect to arrange for the possibility that the recipient predeceases the owner, which can complicate the estate after the owner's death.

 To revoke a TOD, it must be done formally and in writing.

-• Simply denying a TOD in a will is not enough to undo the TOD.
+IMPORTANT: Simply denying a TOD in a will is not enough to legally undo the TOD.
+Formal revocation procedures must be followed.

-For help with Estate Planning, Wills and TOD deeds, contact Kansas Legal Services at 316-267-3975 or complete an online application.
-Click here to complete an online application.
+For help with Estate Planning, Wills, and TOD deeds, contact Kansas Legal Services.

 Last updated on .